hernantz/blog/content/calendaring-events-with-python.md

 ![Aztec sun stone](/images/aztec-calendar.png "Aztec sun stone")

-Scheduling the next world's doomsday can be tricky, because working with dates is so.
+2012 passed and the world did not end.
+Well, scheduling the next world's doomsday can be tricky, because working with dates is so.
 In this post I'll try to share some basic tips and gotchas I learned the hard way while building a calendaring app, that hopefully will make this task easier for you.

 ## One time events